How to build a house out of stone (for apocalypses AND fun)

 This whole roof made out of stones business seemed precarious to me, but the locals here have worked out a pretty good method.

 Find a tree willing to sacrifice itself to your cause.
 Chop it up and lay down branches running the same direction for your roof, until the whole top of the house is covered.
-Then, whip up another batch of that awesome homemade concrete, and pour it over the whole thing.
+Then, whip up another batch of that awesome homemade mortar, and pour it over the whole thing.

 Make the floor